BruceHaley/ExportPipelineDefinitions/README.md

 1. Clone this repository.
 1. Open the solution in Visual Studio.
 1. In Solution Explorer open Properties/Settings.settings and fill in the three values: personal access token, organization, and output path.
-   For hints, read the comments from line 25 in Program.cs.
+   For details, read the comments from line 25 in Program.cs.
 1. Hit F5 to run.